 Fall Colors “Take-Off” at America’s Highest Airport

-There’s little doubt that North America’s Highest Airport has become a shining example of how grant, and tax-funded, government projects, can not only drive responsible development in a rural community, but that the facility’s expansion has created sustainable revenue streams to help pay for those projects.
+There’s little doubt that North America’s Highest Airport has become a shining example of how grant, and tax-funded, government projects, can not only drive responsible development in a rural community but that the facility’s expansion has created sustainable revenue streams to help pay for those projects.

-But the truth is, that the success is more likely attributed to good old-fashioned common sense, along with a solid vision, good plan, and consist hard work that has seen the airport’s success stay the course.
-From the airport’s advisory board, to the Lake County Public Works (LCPW) department meeting construction goals, to steady commitment from the Lake County Board of Commissioners, all the way on up to the Federal Aviation Administration, the Leadville Airport is a good example of genuine collaboration with real results.
+But the truth is, that success is more likely attributed to good old-fashioned common sense, along with a solid vision, good plan, and consistent hard work that has seen the airport’s success stay the course.
+From the airport’s advisory board to the Lake County Public Works (LCPW) department meeting construction goals, to steady commitment from the Lake County Board of Commissioners, all the way on up to the Federal Aviation Administration, the Leadville Airport is a good example of genuine collaboration with real results.

 So what are the benefits to all the airport expansion?
 Whether its fees associated with using the facility for high altitude training, fuel sales, or parking and storage charges with the completion of Hangar One, the Leadville Airport’s budget continues to tally the revenue.
 Combine that with a staff that seems to have stabilized with the restructuring, opting for Co-Manager positions (SEE Meet The Staff Story below) has established a solid future for this county-owned facility.

 So why not come and see it for yourself?
 Next Saturday, Sept.
-16 the skies and the runways will be busy with visitors for the 9th Annual Fly In/Drive In Pancake Breakfast.
-In fact, if you love airplanes and airports, or if you haven’t been up to the Leadville/Lake County Airport in a while, the Fly In/Drive-In is a great time to check out all of the upgrades and meet the new staff.
+16 the skies and the runways will be busy with visitors for the 9th Annual Fly-In/Drive-In Pancake Breakfast.
+In fact, if you love airplanes and airports, or if you haven’t been up to the Leadville/Lake County Airport in a while, the Fly-In/Drive-In is a great time to check out all of the upgrades and meet the new staff.
 So join the party, next Saturday, the pancake breakfast kicks off at 8 a.m., serving up a delicious plate of breakfast fare for only $6.
 The event runs until 11 a.m., so get there early to see all of the planes arriving and taking off at North America’s Highest Airport!